Ximi1970/systray-x/README.md

 Warning:

-This add-on and companion app will NOT work with FULL Wayland desktops.
-No interaction between window clients is possible in Wayland.
-Nor will it currently work with flatpaks or snaps of Thunderbird.
+This add-on and companion app will NOT work with flatpaks or snaps of Thunderbird.
 They do not allow native messaging hosts outside the packages.

 ## Donations
 To support this project, you can make a donation to its current maintainer: